BenASwenson/cicd_with_jenkins/README.md

   - paste the key into the box
   - select `Add key`
   - navigate back to the repo page where the app resides
   - select 'Code' button dropdown menu and select `HTTPS` and copy
-  - We now need to give this key to Jenkins
+  - We now need to give this to Jenkins

   - In jenkins, select `New Item`